GandalfBaum12371723613/GandalfBaum12371723613/README.md

 - 👋 Hi, I’m @GandalfBaum12371723613
-- 👀 I’m interested in website programming (fullstack), Python and BASH
+- 👀 I’m interested in website programming (Backend: Python, Frontend: Nuxt.js and tailwind), regular Python and AI
-- 🌱 I’m currently learning BASH
+- 🌱 I’m currently learning Go

 <!---
 GandalfBaum12371723613/GandalfBaum12371723613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.